richardrodgers/mds/webapi/README.md

 ## API usage ##

-The current REST API offers a service for CRUD operations on content objects, an authorization service, and a curation service to invoke tasks on objects.
+The current REST API offers a service for CRUD operations on content objects, an authorization service, a curation service to invoke tasks on objects, a service to manage registry contents, and a read-only service for respository characterization.
 Services accept and return either XML or JSON.
 API URLs appear under the context 'webapi'.
 Thus a URL to retrieve a bitstream might appear as: